 Rabbits eliminate waste material on a regular basis just like other animals and humans.
 Fecal matter typically exits a rabbit as a round pellet but will change shape if adequate fiber and water amounts are not ingested.
 Fecal matter is produced throughout the day as a rabbit is hopping around or visiting the litter box, but these constantly produced fecal pellets are not what a rabbit consumes.

 In addition to the regular fecal pellets that rabbits produce during the day, a special type of poop is also excreted in the night.
-Cecotropes, also referred to simply as night feces, are a specific kind of poop that are different than regular rabbit stools.
-Cecotropes are softer, stickier, and are usually not even seen by a rabbit owner because a rabbit often consumes them almost as they are exiting the body.
+Cecotropes, also referred to as night feces, are a specific kind of poop that is different than regular rabbit stools.
+Cecotropes are softer, stickier, and are usually not even seen by a rabbit owner, because a rabbit often consumes them almost as they are exiting the body.
 The cecotropes are produced in the cecum, a part of the intestinal tract of a rabbit, by fermentation of the food a rabbit eats.
 They are also only produced at night, so a rabbit will be seen eating them late at night or early in the morning.
 Usually the only time you will see cecotropes in your rabbit's cage or on its fur is if your rabbit is not feeling well and therefore not eating its cecotropes.

 Why Do Rabbits Eat Poop?

 Cecotropes are full of nutrients that a rabbit needs.
 These special feces contain more protein and vitamins than normal poops have, so by consuming its cecotropes (and a healthy diet), a rabbit is getting all of the important nutrients that it needs to stay healthy.
-It is a completely normal behavior for rabbits to eat cecotropes at night or early in the morning, but it is not normal for them to eat their normal stools during the day.
+It is completely normal behavior for rabbits to eat cecotropes at night or early in the morning, but it is not normal for them to eat their normal stools during the day.